Creating CHM HTML Help Systems

 - Click the OK button to save the changed parameters.

-The compiler is installed, the process of working with HHC.EXE is completely transparent to you, making it a breeze to create CHM HTML Help documentation.
+The compiler is installed, and the process of working with HHC.EXE is completely transparent to you, making it a breeze to create CHM HTML Help documentation.